aosabook/500lines/dagoba/chapter.md

 Reading the step means evaluating the pipetype function.
 As we saw above, each of those functions accepts as input the entire graph, its own arguments, maybe a gremlin, and its own local state.
 As output it provides a gremlin, false, or a signal of 'pull' or 'done'.
 This output is what our quasi-Turing machine reads in order to change the machine's state.

-That state is comprised of just two variables: one to record steps that are `done`, and another to record the `results` of the query.
+That state comprises just two variables: one to record steps that are `done`, and another to record the `results` of the query.
 Those are updated, and then either the machine head moves or the query finishes and the result is returned.

 We've now described all the state in our machine.
 We'll have a list of results that starts empty: